ethereum/portal-blog/pages/posts/roadmap-2024.md

     - Key result 1:
         -  Portal State subprotocol is fully featured according to the canonical specification and there is feature parity across all three Portal clients.
     -  Key result 2:
-        -  State network never drops below 99% score on Glados
+        -  State network audits on Glados for recent states never drops below 99%.
     -  Key result 3:
         - \>=1 application or client using Portal State network to request `eth_getProof` data